 The History of Trinity Western University

-In 1957, a small group of people had an extraordinary vision to establish a Christian university in Canada.
-Today, TWU is Canada’s largest independent Christian liberal arts institution, with a comprehensive enrolment of 5,000 students across all programs, with over 30,000 alumni in more than 80 countries around the world.
+In 1957, a small group of people had an extraordinary vision to establish a distinctly Christian university in Canada.

-The vision began in 1957 when the Evangelical Free Churches of America (EFCA) appointed a committee to explore establishing a liberal arts college in the Fraser Valley.
-David Enarson, a Christian educator and church leader, with a vision for an accredited Christian university, was one of the guiding members of the committee.
+The vision began when the Evangelical Free Churches of America (EFCA) appointed a committee to explore founding a liberal arts college in the Fraser Valley.
+Christian educator and church leader David Enarson was one of the guiding members of the committee and had a vision for an accredited Christian university.
 Members of the committee purchased the Seal Kap dairy farm in British Columbia's Fraser Valley and developed plans to build the college.
-Trinity Western University started as Trinity Junior College in 1962.
+The dream finally took off when Trinity Junior College opened in 1962.

-Since its first days in 1962, Trinity Western has held a unique vision for Christian liberal arts and sciences education in Canada.
-The first president Dr. Calvin B. Hanson (1962-1974) helped shape the early vision.
+Since those first days, Trinity Western has held a unique vision for Christian liberal arts and sciences education in Canada.
+The first president, Dr. Calvin B. Hanson (1962-1974), helped shape the early vision.
 Two decades later, with 800 students enrolled, the college achieved two important milestones.
-In 1984, under the leadership of TWU’s second president, Dr. R. Neil Snider (1974-2006), Trinity Western was granted full membership in the Association of Universities and Colleges of Canada (AUCC), and in 1985, the British Columbia legislature renamed the Trinity Western College Act the Trinity Western University Act, establishing TWU as a university.
+In 1984, under the leadership of TWU’s second president, Dr. R. Neil Snider (1974-2006), Trinity Western was granted full membership into the Association of Universities and Colleges of Canada (AUCC), and in 1985, the British Columbia legislature renamed the Trinity Western College Act the Trinity Western University Act, establishing TWU as a university.

-Trinity Western University provides a wide array of learning experiences, whether degree or non-degree, in its satellite campuses and through its various schools and institutes.
+Today, in addition to the programs offered at the main Langley, B. C. campus, Trinity Western University provides a wide array of degree and non-degree learning experiences at its satellite campuses and through its various schools and institutes.